KwizeraJanvier/JanvierKwizera/README.md

-# Muhammad Adeel
+# KwizeraJanvier
 Senior Frontend Engineer based out of Berlin working at [Dizrbo GmbH](https://dizrbogmbh.com).

 ---

 ### Hi there 👋
-I am Muhammad Adeel, a *Senior Frontend Engineer* based out of Berlin working at *Dizrbo GmbH.
+I am  Kwizera Janvier, a *Mathematician* based out of Berlin working at *Dizrbo GmbH.
 Having around **10 years of experience in full-stack web development*, but since 2021, I’m professionally working as a Frontend Engineer.
 To see my profile in detail, I recommend looking at my [LinkedIn](https://linkedin.com), [Medium](https://medium.com), or [Stack Overflow](https://stackoverflow.com) profiles.

 ---